swangchuk/glakemap-dev/README.md

 ## Query/Support
 - Links here were provided to support you with relevant resources that I personally found useful while setting up proper and working environemnt.
-- If you have any trouble or question, be it setting up the environemnt correcly or running the code successfully, do not hesite to contact me at: sw274@st-andrews.ac.uk
+- If you have any trouble or question, be it setting up the environemnt correcly or running the code successfully, drop me an email: sw274@st-andrews.ac.uk

 ## References